 This means that none of your automatic translations will be physically displayed on your website, they will however be visible within your translations list so you can edit them manually.
 Only manually edited translations will appear on your website, meaning you give yourself full control over what’s displayed on your website.

-If you do go for this option, you also might find it useful to switch off the other option ‘Make public’.
+If you do go for this option, you might also find it useful to switch off the other option ‘Make public’.
 Edit your translations privately and only launch your multilingual website when you’re ready and 100% satisfied.

 Automated translation has given you a great base to get started, the next step, fine-tuning the translations.
 As we mentioned before, it can be great left untouched for specific parts of your website (or all of it if you wish – it’s a completely personal preference), but for those that want to get across more nuance, you might consider editing those translations manually.